chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 TimeGuard
 ---------

-:class:`.TimeGuard` guards the execution time of a function or a specific program context to not exceed a certain time limit.
-Upon reaching this limit, an exception or a signal is sent to interrupt execution.
-The guard timeout can be reset at any time by proactively reporting progress to the guard instance.
+:class:`.TimeGuard` guards the execution time of a function or other program context to not exceed a certain time limit.
+Upon reaching this limit, the execution is interrupted by sending an exception or signal to the executing thread.
+The guard timeout can be reset at any time by proactively reporting progress to the guard instance (see: :ref:`timeguard-report-progress`).

 For guarding a function, the decorator interface can be used: